rajyraman/Dataverse-LINQPad-Driver/README.md

 # Getting FetchXML from LINQ

-You can use the _ToFetchXML_ method to get the FetchXML query from LINQ query.
-Known issue: The ToFetchXML currently does not work, if there is a _where_ condition.
+Click on the SQL tab to see the corresponding FetchXML to the LINQ query.

 ![LINQ to FetchXML](images/linq%20to%20fetch.png)